- Why companies are turning to CRM?

-The traditional way to close a deal has always been the handshake, but as your business grows, you need tools that help you scale outreach and sales development.
+The traditional way to close a deal has always been the handshake, but as your business grows, you need tools that help you scale.

 Understanding your customers, knowing when a prospect is ready to close, and giving sales teams enough data to make intelligent decisions are keys to effective selling.
 The right CRM platform will support all three of these.